philippinespire/pire_ssl_data_processing/halichoeres_miniatus/README.md

 Genome size from other sources 1n: not_found

 Sources:
 1. Hardie, D.C. and P.D.N.
 Hebert (2003).
 The nucleotypic effects of cellular DNA content in cartilaginous and ray-finned fishes.
-Genome 46: 683-706. and Ojima, Y. and K. Yamamoto (1990).
+Genome 46: 683-706. (from genomesize.com)
+2. Ojima, Y. and K. Yamamoto (1990).
 Cellular DNA contents of fishes determined by flow cytometry.
 La Kromosomo II 57: 1871-1888. (from genomesize.com)

 ---